webNeat/react-tidy/README.md

 ## List of Custom Hooks

 - [useIsMounted](src/useIsMounted) Avoid using/updating state of unmounted components.
+- [usePrevious](src/usePrevious) Track previous values of a variable.
 - [useRefresh](src/useRefresh) Rerender your React component whenever you want.
 - [useStorage](src/useStorage) read and write items on browser storages the React way.